ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sonoff/README.md

 - `/DeviceNAME/SDS0X1/Longitude`
 - `/DeviceNAME/SR04/Distance`

 **Note**: The list could be easily extended.
-Please send `Pull Requests` or *debug data* for unknown states to developer (via issue).
+Please send `Pull Requests` or *debug data* for unknown states to the developer (via issue).

 ## Auto-creation of objects
-In the web config you can determine which MQTT telegrams create the new objects not in default data points:
+In the web config, you can determine which MQTT telegrams create the new objects not in default data points:

 * `TELE_SENSOR` - creates objects from `tele/xxx/SENSOR` telegrams
 * `TELE_STATE` - creates objects from `tele/xxx/STATE` telegrams